-The major centre zone provides the central focus of the UDA and is located in the geographic centre of Yarrabilba.
-The major centre zone accommodates the greatest mix of land uses and highest densities in the UDA.
+The major centre zone provides the central focus of the UDA, and is located around the proposed main railway station and transport interchange.
+The major centre zone accommodates, the highest densities and the greatest mix of land uses including greenspace and community facilities.